BenjaminDRichards/MDDN_442_Project2/readme.md

-MDDN 442 Project 2
+MANTLE
+an interactive installation
-Benjamin D. Richards
+by Benjamin D. Richards
+www.benjamindrichards.com

+This is an interactive installation piece.

+It uses a webcam (or mouse) to control a starship in battle.

-This is the final project for this paper.
+This code is written for Processing 2.0, available free at www.processing.org.

-It takes the form of an interactive fleet command simulation.

-The underlying technology incorporates normal-mapped sprites.
+The main sketch file is FINAL/FINAL.pde.
+Open and run this.

+See the file "ABOUT.pdf" for more information about setup and operation.